-- 7.6.4 If a Bidder is projected in its Risk Adjusted Financial Model to breach the Financial Ratios (1.050:1) at any point during the Core Franchise Term, the Bid will be deemed to have an unacceptable financial risk, except as described below. - 7.6.5 In making this assessment, the Department will take into account the total Parent Company Support (the sum of the Required and Additional PCS) committed in the Bid which the Bidder would be able to draw on in order to avoid breaching the Financial Ratios (1.050:1) (capital requirements are discussed in subsection 6.9.2.4 (Funding)).
-However, there will be no opportunity for the Bidder to amend its Bid, including by making available additional finance. - 7.6.6 A Bid will nonetheless be deemed to have acceptable financial risk if the total amount of additional PCS, over and above the Required and Additional PCS committed in the Bid, that the Department estimates would be required during the Core Franchise Term in order to avoid breaching the Financial Ratios (1.050:1) is less than a "Materiality Threshold".
-The Materiality Threshold will be £20 million (nominal). - 7.6.7 The Department reserves the right to undertake aspects of the Financial Robustness Test only on one or more leading Bid(s), as described in Appendix 3 (Risk Adjustment Process).
-This is because the undertaking of those aspects of the Financial Robustness Test will have no impact on the ranking of Bids.
+- to distributable profits and do not cause the Financial Ratios to be reduced below 1.070 in the relevant Franchisee Year; and - ii.
+Take into account the total Parent Company Support committed in the Bid which the Bidder would be able to draw on in order to avoid breaching the Financial Ratios (1.050:1). - 7.6.1.5 There will be no opportunity for the Bidder to amend its Bid, including by making available additional finance. - 7.6.1.6 A Bid will nonetheless be deemed to have low financial risk if the total amount of additional PCS, over and above the PCS committed in the Bid, that the Department estimates would be required during the Core Franchise Term and the Extension Period in order to avoid breaching the Financial Ratios (1.050:1) is less than a "Materiality Threshold".
+The Materiality Threshold will be £20 million (nominal). - 7.6.1.7 If a Bid is deemed to have low financial risk, the Risk Adjusted Financial Model will be the Financial Model as bid, and the Risk Adjusted NPV will be the As Bid NPV, as calculated in sheet NPV cell F59 of the Financial Templates. - 7.6.1.8 The Department reserves the right to undertake aspects of the Financial Robustness Test only on one or more leading Bid(s), as described in Appendix 3 (Risk Adjustment Process), if it determines that undertaking those aspects of the Financial Robustness Test on one or more other Bid(s) will have no impact on the selection of the winning Bid.